-For new construction and rehabilitation competitive Tax Credits, the APR is set at 9 percent.
+For new construction and rehabilitation competitive 9 Percent Federal Credits, the APR is set at 9 percent.

-For competitive acquisition Tax Credits, CHFA will use the APR published at the time of Application.
-The APR is set at 9 percent for newly constructed, non-federally subsidized building.
+For competitive acquisition Housing Credits, CHFA will use the APR published at the time of Application.
 For projects financed with 4 Percent Federal Credit, CHFA will use the APR published at the time of Application and the APR may be locked in at the time the bonds are issued.
 If the election has not been made previously, the APR used at Final Allocation will be the percentage prescribed by the Secretary of the Treasury for the month in which the building(s) is placed in service.
-To find the current APR, please visit: novoco.com/low_income_housing/facts_figures/federal_rates.php
+To find the current APR, please visit novoco.com/resource-centers/affordable-housing-tax-credits/2021-applicable-federal-rates.